MujtabaRawn65/Port_FreeRTOS_RV_PCORE/README.md

 ## **Viewing the Output**

-After running the simulation, the output will be available in the `uartlog` file.
+After running the simulation, the output will be available in the `uartlog` file in the same folder.
 You can check the content of this log file to see the required UART output.

 For a successful demo, you should expect output similar to the following in the `uartlog`:

+---

 ## **Notes for Modifications**